Breast Cancer Treatment Options

 On the other hand, you may remain able to become pregnant during chemotherapy.
 Before treatment begins, you should talk with your doctor about birth control because many drugs given during the first trimester are known to cause birth defects.

 Some women with breast cancer may receive drugs called targeted therapy.
 Targeted therapy uses drugs that block the growth of breast cancer cells.
 For example, targeted therapy may block the action of an abnormal protein (such as HER2) that stimulates the growth of breast cancer cells.
-(For information about HER2, see lab tests with breast tissue.)
+Learn more about HER2 protein.

-Trastuzumab (Herceptin®) or lapatinib (TYKERB®) may be given to a woman whose lab tests show that her breast tumor has too much HER2:
+Trastuzumab (Herceptin®), lapatinib (TYKERB®), or other approved targeted therapies for breast cancer may be given to a woman whose lab tests show that her breast tumor has too much HER2.